 Unfortunately, not many job seekers are concerned about choosing the right resume format to showcase their accomplishments and skills.
 One format doesn’t fit all (and unlikely ever will).

-This is number one choice for most job seekers.
+This is the number one choice for most job seekers.
 Although it may seem that a reverse chronological resume is somewhat ordinary, employers and recruiters prefer this format over the others.
-The reason is simple – a reverse chronological format allows hiring managers quickly skim through the document and locate necessary information (remember that decision makers in average spend 6-10 seconds on reviewing a resume).
+The reason is simple – a reverse chronological format allows hiring managers to quickly skim through the document and locate necessary information (remember that decision-makers on average spend 6-10 seconds on reviewing a resume).

 This format implies you will list your work experiences starting from the most recent ones.
-This helps hiring managers see one’s recent experiences first, which is exactly what they want.
+This helps to hire managers to see one’s recent experiences first, which is exactly what they want.
 Besides, this layout helps see career progression, including which positions you have held and for how long.

-Therefore, candidates with consistent work history that have an upward career trajectory should choose a reverse chronological format.
+Therefore, candidates with a consistent work history that have an upward career trajectory should choose a reverse-chronological format.
 It helps narrate a story with the most recent plot and flows in the reverse order of occurrence.

 A functional resume format emphasizes skills more than work experience (it is sometimes called a skills-based format).
 It is probably one of the least used formats today as job seekers are afraid their resume is going to be discarded by employers just because of this format.
 However, if you know how to write an effective functional resume and understand when it is appropriate, there is nothing to worry about.

-The reason why you won’t find many fans of functional format among recruiters is because it is hard to track where and in what context you gained your skills.
+The reason why you won’t find many fans of functional format among recruiters is that it is hard to track where and in what context you gained your skills.

 Some employers may even suspect that a candidate is trying to hide something if a functional resume format is used.
 But once again, if you know what a prospective employer wants and you think that this format will help you tell a more convincing story, don’t hesitate to pick this one.

-- You are a recent graduate or just starting out your career
+- You are a recent graduate or just starting your career.

-In a combined resume format, the list of key skills and accomplishments that replace traditional work experience section in a reverse chronological resume is provided in the beginning of the document (usually called a summary or overview of qualifications).
+In a combined resume format, the list of key skills and accomplishments that replace the traditional work experience section in a reverse chronological resume is provided at the beginning of the document (usually called a summary or overview of qualifications).

 So basically a combined format has both a section that summarizes relevant skills and accomplishments as well as a traditional work experience section.
 This format gives employers a chance to both quickly scan your recent experiences as well as see our relevant achievements and skills.